pegros/PEG_LIST/help/sfpegMergeUtl.md

 ```

----

 ## Merge Tokens Extension

-This base set of token types may be extended by leveraging the **sfpegConfiguration** custom metadata.
+The base set of token types provided by the package may be extended by leveraging the **sfpegConfiguration**
+custom metadata.
 These records enable to easily retrieve and merge Salesforce IDs for specific Object records,
 facilitating the deployment of Salesforce configuration artefacts between environments.
 By default a set of predefined metadata records is provided :
 * **RPT** for report IDs (the merge token being then `RPT.DeveloperName`)